Practical guidance for supporting aging parents with dignity,

 making simple, practical changes that can boost their confidence and

 dramatically reduce the risk of common accidents, especially falls.
-The

-one that makes them feel like they're losing control.
+dignity, not one that makes them feel like they're losing control.

 Starting With the Biggest Impact Areas

-When you start thinking about home safety, it's easy to get overwhelmed
+When you start thinking about home safety, it's easy to get

-bit of effort goes a long way.
+where a little bit of effort goes a long way.

 For most homes, that means starting with the bathroom, hallways, and

 main living spaces.
-These are the spots with the most foot traffic and
+These are the spots with the most foot traffic

-to everyone.
+of mind to everyone.

 The Power of Small, Practical Changes

 You don't need a full-blown renovation to make a home safer.
-Many of the
+Many of

-can turn into big problems.
+obstacles that can turn into big problems.

 Here are a few high-impact ideas you can probably tackle in a single